Blood Tests Could Become 100% Accurate

 Having a large amount of medication to take every day is not uncommon with age.
 Organising this is an important task but one that becomes quite difficult over the years.
 This is encouraging scientists to work towards simplifying this process.
 Plans involve administering medications that would move away from daily pills.
 This can stretch from once a week, month or even a year.

-The NHS estimates that half half of medicines for chronic illnesses are not taken as intended.
-This can be a result of forgetting or confusion due to too many, or simply deciding not to due to not experiencing symptoms.
+The NHS estimates that half of medicines for chronic illnesses are not taken as intended.
+This can be a result of forgetting or confusion or simply deciding not to due to not experiencing symptoms.

-Confusion with medication is often an issue that relatives of loved ones become concerned about and can be a contributing factor in finding them a care home.
+Confusion with medication is often an issue that relatives of loved ones become concerned about.
+Therefore, can be a contributing factor in finding them a care home.
 As part of our Worcestershire care at Stanfield Nursing Home, staff take responsibility for medicine and ensure they are taken at the right time each day.
 This offers peace of mind to everyone.

 Contacting Stanfield Nursing Home